 | Can you produce an audit trail for a sample case? |

-Three or more “no” answers usually mean structure—not licenses—is the bottleneck.
+Three or more no answers usually mean structure—not licenses—is the gap.
+Follow with the vibe prompting diagnostic and maturity ladder placement.

 Practical takeaway